Wakefield and Tetley Trust

 What the Trust Values

 Geographic Connection: Activities must directly benefit people who live or work in Tower Hamlets, Southwark, and the City of London.
-The Trust emphasizes local community impact.
+The Trust emphasises local community impact.

 Support for Marginalised Communities: The Trust particularly values work with disadvantaged and marginalized groups.
 Clare Murphy, Chair of the Grants Sub-Committee, brings 30 years of experience in community development, indicating the Trust's understanding of grassroots work.

-Organizational Sustainability: The Trust recognizes that organizations working with marginalised communities may be under financial stress and will fund core costs including salaries and running costs - a significant advantage for smaller organizations.
+Organisational Sustainability: The Trust recognises that organisations working with marginalised communities may be under financial stress and will fund core costs including salaries and running costs - a significant advantage for smaller organisations.

 Financial Accountability: The Trust requires accurate and comprehensive financial records of spending associated with the funding, submitted with progress reports at the end of each agreed reporting period.

-Transparency and Communication: Organizations must inform the Trust of any material change to the project/proposal or organization that affects the use of the grant, with changes needing approval.
+Transparency and Communication: Organisations must inform the Trust of any material change to the project/proposal or organisation that affects the use of the grant, with changes needing approval.

 Examples of Recently Funded Projects